uPortal-Attic/uportal-home/docs/apereo-incubation.md

 + Pre-conference seminar and presentations about this project delivered at Open Apereo 2015, 2016, and 2017.
 + Incubation status calls are held as open conference calls.

+Next actions

++ Answer question: what activities/events/artifacts are created/managed to
+  foster participation and development?

 ### 4.3 Governance

 + [Committers][] are documented, with Apache-style governance by the Committers, process for adding Committers, and governance fail-safe falling back on uPortal steering.